Burger King franchises: China

 Through 2012, Burger King lagged significantly behind McDonald's (1400 locations in China) and Yum!
 Brands (4500 KFC and Pizza Hut locations in China) in the Chinese market, operating less than 100 stores in the country.
 Previous owners TPG Capital had intended to open hundreds of new locations in the country by this point but had not been able to carry through with their plans.
 On the other side of Aisia, The Kurdoğlu family, along with its partners the Üründül family, operated a major franchisee of Burger King In Turkey through its TAB Gida operation.
 TAB Gida is Turkey's largest multi-brand restaurant operator and one of the largest Burger King franchisees in Europe with 450 locations in that country.
 The previous year, the Cartesian Capital Group had taken a minority stake in TAB Gida, giving the firm access to additional capital for growth in Turkish market.

 In April 2012, the Kurdoğlus and Cartesian utilized the additional capital to enter into a joint franchise agreement with Burger King to open 1000+ new locations in China over a five- to seven-year period.
-This agreement is the largest single franchise agreement in the history of Burger King and will make the new Chinese venture the largest BK franchise in the world.
+This agreement is the largest single franchise agreement in the history of Burger King and will make the new Chinese venture the largest Burger King franchise in the world.
 The agreement gives the new franchise group control of the existing 63 locations in the country.
-The expansion has both pluses and minuses for Burger King, as a minor player in the market it yet to truly establish a brand identity as McDonald's and Yum!
+The expansion has both advantages and disadvantages for Burger King, as a minor player in the market it has yet to truly establish a brand identity to a similar extant to those such as McDonald's and Yum!
 This position could allow Burger King to position itself as a more upscale competitor akin to Starbucks.

 In January 2014, Burger King continued its expansion by beating McDonald's to China's western province of Xinjiang, opening up a store in the capital city of Ürümqi.